seamusabshere/seamusabshere.github.com/_posts/2014-04-22-install-rvm-as-unprivileged-user-in-vagrant.md

 ---
 layout: post
-title: "How to install RVM as an unprivileged user in Vagrant"
+title: "[out of date] How to install RVM as an unprivileged user in Vagrant"
 description: "If you don't want to install RVM as root in Vagrant, you have to modify the scripts provided on http://rvm.io/integration/vagrant"
 category:
 tags: [ruby]